mamba-dev-KE/rock-paper-scissors/README.md

 # Program Name

-Code challenge to refresh on JavaScript ES6 - A game to play rock paper scissors with a computer
+Code challenge to refresh on JavaScript ES6 - A game to play rock paper scissors with a computer opponent

 ## Technologies
 The project was created using: